systemslab/popper-paper/main.md

 A web-based Git repository hosting service.
-It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features
+It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.
+It gives new users the ability to look at the entire history of the authors' scientific method.

 ### Travis CI

-A FOSS, hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.
+A FOSS (????), hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.

 ### Cloudlab, Chameleon and PRObE